GeoTheo06/CS-homework/ADS/notes.md

+Dijkstra using a Min-Heap + Adjacency List
+Each node is initially inserted into the priority queue: O(V log V) Each edge may cause a decrease-key operation (edge relax): O(E log V) Total time complexity: O((V + E) log V)

+the depth of a tree starts counting from 0. e.g. The depth of a tree with 1 node is 0.

 ! in compact tries, to create the indexing, you use the initial state (not the compressed state) Go see example to make clearer